Royal Academy of Arts: Presidents and officers

 On 10 December 2019, Rebecca Salter was elected the first female President of the Royal Academy on the retirement of Sir Christopher Le Brun.

 In September 2007, Sir Charles Saumarez Smith became Secretary and Chief Executive of the Royal Academy, a newly created post.
-Saumarez Smith stepped down from the role at the end of 2018, and it was announced that Axel Rüger, director of the Van Gogh Museum in Amsterdam, would fill the position from June 2019.
+Saumarez Smith stepped down from the role at the end of 2018, and it was announced that Axel Rüger, director of the Van Gogh Museum in Amsterdam, would fill the position in June 2019.

 Royal Academy Schools

-The Royal Academy Schools form the oldest art school in Britain, and have been an integral part of the Royal Academy of Arts since its foundation in 1768.
-A key principle of the RA Schools is that their three-year post graduate programme is free of charge to every applicant offered a place.
+The Royal Academy Schools form the oldest art school in Britain and have been an integral part of the Royal Academy of Arts since its foundation in 1768.
+A key principle of the RA Schools is that their three-year post-graduate programme is free of charge to every applicant offered a place.

-The Royal Academy Schools was the first institution to provide professional training for artists in Britain.
+The Royal Academy Schools were the first institution to provide professional training for artists in Britain.
 The Schools' programme of formal training was modelled on that of the French Académie de peinture et de sculpture, founded by Louis XIV in 1648.
 It was shaped by the precepts laid down by Sir Joshua Reynolds.
 In his fifteen Discourses delivered to pupils in the Schools between 1769 and 1790, Reynolds stressed the importance of copying the Old Masters, and of drawing from casts after the Antique and from the life model.
-He argued that such a training would form artists capable of creating works of high moral and artistic worth.
+He argued that such training would form artists capable of creating works of high moral and artistic worth.
 Professorial chairs were founded in Chemistry, Anatomy, Ancient History and Ancient Literature, the latter two being held initially by Samuel Johnson and Oliver Goldsmith.

 In 1769, the first year of operation, the Schools enrolled 77 students.
-By 1830 over 1,500 students had enrolled in the Schools, giving an average intake of 25 students each year.
+By 1830, more than 1,500 students had enrolled in the Schools, with an average intake of 25 students each year.
 They included men such as John Flaxman, J. M. W. Turner, John Soane, Thomas Rowlandson, William Blake, Thomas Lawrence, Decimus Burton, John Constable, George Hayter, David Wilkie, William Etty, Edwin Landseer, and Charles Lucy in 1838.
-The first woman to enrol as a student of the Schools was Laura Herford in 1860.
+The first woman to enroll as a student of the Schools was Laura Herford in 1860, and other female students have included Daisy Radcliffe Beresford.
 Charles Sims was expelled from the Schools in 1895.
 The Royal Academy made Sir Francis Newbolt the first Honorary Professor of Law in 1928.

 In 2011 Tracey Emin was appointed Professor of Drawing, and Fiona Rae was appointed Professor of Painting – the first women professors to be appointed in the history of the Academy.
 Emin was succeeded by Michael Landy, and then David Remfry in 2016 while Rae was succeeded by Chantal Joffe in January 2016.